taozi0818/nodejs-express-template/README.md

 ### Start up

 - With pm2.
+Make sure you have installed `pm2` globally already.
 Server will startup with `production` environment.

 ```bash
 pm2 start ecosystem.json